kumahq/kuma-website/docs/README.md

 # tabs
 tabs:
-  - hash: '#kubernetes'
+  - hash: "#kubernetes"
     title: Kubernetes
-  - hash: '#openshift'
+  - hash: "#openshift"
     title: OpenShift
-  - hash: '#universal'
+  - hash: "#universal"
     title: Universal (VMs)

 # testimonials
 testimonials:
-  - content: 'We chose Kuma in large part because we needed a solution that would allow our customers to support both Kubernetes and virtual machines, while providing an easier path to migrating between the two.'
+  - content: "We chose Kuma in large part because we needed a solution that would allow our customers to support both Kubernetes and virtual machines, while providing an easier path to migrating between the two."
-    author: 'Aaron Weikle'
+    author: "Aaron Weikle"
-    title: 'CEO of MS3'
+    title: "CEO of MS3"
-    image: '/images/ms3-logo.png'
+    image: "/images/ms3-logo.png"
-    alt: 'Logo for MS3'
+    alt: "Logo for MS3"

+# carousel
+carousel:
+  - alt: Screenshot of the Kuma GUI with charts
+    src: /images/kuma_gui.png
+  - alt: Screenshot of the Kuma Graphana Metrics
+    src: /images/kuma_metrics.png
+  - alt: Screenshot of the Kuma Observability
+    src: /images/kuma_observability.png
 ---

 ::: slot news

 **Kuma 1.3.1 has been released!** &mdash; Zones can now be disabled, dashboards let you select specific zones, performance improvements, and more!
 [Read More](/blog/2021/kuma-1-3-1/)

 :::